-E. Air pollution management
+F. Air pollution management

 Suppliers shall understand the characteristics of VOC (volatile organic compounds), aerosols, corrosive gases, dust, ozone depletion materials and combustion byproducts in the processes, and treat them according to laws before discharging them.
+Ozone-depleting substances are to be effectively managed in accordance with the Montreal Protocol and applicable regulations.
 The efficiency of treatment facility shall be monitored at all times.

 Q. 3.
-E. 1.
+F. 1.
 What are the precautions related to air emissions?